AlgyJr/ios_guides/Table-View-Guide.md

 #### Define the conditions for requesting more data

-Ideally for infinite scrolling, we want to load more results before the user reaches the end of the existing content, and therefore would start loading at some point past halfway.
+Ideally, for infinite scrolling, we want to load more results before the user reaches the end of the existing content, and therefore would start loading at some point past halfway.
 However, for this specific tutorial, we will load more results when the user reaches near the end of the existing content.

 We need to know how far down a user has scrolled in the `UITableView`.
 The property `contentOffset` of `UIScrollView` tells us how far down or to the right the user has scrolled in a `UIScrollView`.
 The property `contentSize` tells us how much total content there is in a `UIScrollView`.
 We will define a variable `scrollOffsetThreshold` for when we want to trigger requesting more data - one screen length before the end of the results.